drshahizan/software-engineering/materials/sec01/mod3.md

 **Key points** to keep in mind about agile project management:

-- Agile project management is designed to be responsive to changing customer needs and priorities.
+- Agile project management is designed to be **responsive to changing customer needs and priorities**.
 This is in contrast to plan-driven project management, which is based on a detailed plan that is created at the start of the project and followed throughout.

-- Agile project management emphasizes collaboration between developers, project managers, and customers.
-This helps ensure that everyone is on the same page and working towards the same goals.
+- Agile project management emphasizes **collaboration** between developers, project managers, and customers.
+This helps ensure that everyone is on the **same page** and working towards the **same goals**.

-- Agile project management typically involves working in short iterations or sprints.
+- Agile project management typically involves working in **short iterations or sprints**.
 Each sprint focuses on delivering a specific set of features or functionality.

-- Agile project management prioritizes working software over comprehensive documentation.
+- Agile project management **prioritizes working software** over comprehensive documentation.
 This means that developers focus on creating code that works and is tested, rather than spending time on extensive documentation.

-- Agile project management encourages continuous improvement and learning.
+- Agile project management encourages **continuous improvement and learning**.
 This means that project teams should regularly reflect on their processes and look for ways to improve.

 Overall, agile project management is a flexible and adaptable approach to software development that can help software project managers deliver high-quality software in a timely and efficient manner.